Legendrian contact homology in the product of a punctured Riemann surface and the real line: Examples

-After resolving these diagrams we will get a number of crossings from the $T_n$:s and some crossings from the handle resolution.
+After resolving these diagrams we will get a number of crossings from the $T_n$'s and some crossings from the handle resolution.
 However, no immersed polygon has less than two positive punctures, thus the DGA is just the free algebra of the generators $a_i$ with $da_i=0$.
 This can be seen by examining the horizontal braids from which crossings originate, both coming from the handle resolution and the $T_n$ constructions.
-In any such horizontal braid it is easy to see that any eventual immersed polytope either travels through the entire braid (perhaps picking up some negative corners) or starts at a positive corner and travels out from one side.
-Since the horizontal braids are connected to each other so that polytopes just continues to travel between them, any immersed polytope must have at least two positive punctures.
+In any such horizontal braid it is easy to see that any immersed polygon is forced to either extends through the entire braid (perhaps picking up some negative corners) or start at a positive corner and extends out from one side.
+Since the horizontal braids are connected to each other, any attempt to immerse a polygon can only start and end at a positive corner, any immersed polygon must have at least two positive punctures.
 Recall that we could choose the trivialization along the handles.
 This allows us to choose a trivialization giving us an arbitrary high Maslov index for this knot.
-To construct the knot $K_h$ with homology $(c_1,c_2,...,c_p,a_1,b_1,a_2,b_2,...,a_g,b_g)$ we simply take the knots $K_{c_1},..K_{c_n},K_{a_1,b_1},...,K_{a_g,b_g}$ and glue them together as shown in Figure \ref{glue}, depending on how the orientations agree.
+To construct the knot $K_h$ with homology $(c_1,c_2,...,c_p,a_1,b_1,a_2,b_2,...,a_g,b_g)$ we simply take the knots $K_{c_1},..K_{c_p},K_{a_1,b_1},...,K_{a_g,b_g}$ and glue them together as shown in Figure \ref{glue}, depending on how the orientations agree.
 In the case of one of the terms being zero, we just ignore this knot.
 Since we assumed that the homology was nontrivial, we will end up with at least one piece.
 These gluings will obviously not allow any more polygons with less than two positive punctures, and so the resulting knot $K_h$ will fulfill the demands in the theorem.

 \end{proof}

 \begin{remark} Using results of Bourgeois, Ekholm and Eliashberg \cite{beeeffect}\cite{beesymp} one can show that every Legendrian knot in $\R^3$ has some immersed polygon in its Lagrangian diagram with exactly one positive puncture [Ekholm, personal communication]. \end{remark}